Aaron Bateman

 Contact:

 His first book, Weapons in Space: Technology, Politics, and the Rise and Fall of the Strategic Defense Initiative (MIT Press, 2024) is an award-winning international history of the Strategic Defense Initiative (SDI).
-The book reveals SDI’s linkages with shifts in U.S. thinking about the role of space technologies in national security beginning in the 1970s.
-It then follows SDI’s trajectory through the end of the Cold War and beyond.
-Along the way, the book unpacks SDI’s effects on U.S. - Soviet relations, arms control, and transatlantic alliance dynamics.
-In each of these contexts, the book details how technology both shaped and constrained political choices.
+The book uses newly declassified sources to reveal SDI’s linkages with intensifying U.S. - Soviet arms racing in space beginning in the 1970s.
+The book details SDI’s impact on U.S. - Soviet relations, arms control, transatlantic alliance dynamics, and post-Cold War space security.

 He received his PhD in history of science from Johns Hopkins University.
 Prior to his doctoral studies, he served as a U.S. Air Force intelligence officer.
-He has also held positions with the Johns Hopkins University Applied Physics Laboratory, the RAND Corporation, and the Aerospace Corporation.
+He has also held positions with the Johns Hopkins University Applied Physics Laboratory, RAND, and the Aerospace Corporation.

 PhD, History of Science, Johns Hopkins University